Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 To resume : We performed a Campbell-style analysis using FST, DXY, RAiSD μLD and tuskless heterozygosity deviation (i.e HetDev).
 Unlike Campbell et al., who used specific high-depth subsets and ANGSD genotype likelihoods for FST/DXY, our analysis was performed from the QC-filtered GWAS genotype dataset.
 Therefore, this analysis is used as a comparative overlap framework rather than an exact reproduction.

-2 differents approaches are done : one to realize a Venn diagram based on 10kb window/bin level and one Venn diagram on SNP-level.
+Two different approaches are done : one to realize a Venn diagram based on 10kb window/bin level and one Venn diagram on SNP-level.
 For each metric, all the genomic windows are ordered from the strongest to the weakest signal.
 For example : I keep 5% windows with the highest Fst and same for the 1%, which makes this latter more restrictive.

 ## 2. Venn diagram 10kb window/bin level